 – Does the mentor’s report confirm acceptable levels of performance in

-the use of ergonomic concepts and techniques and professional behaviour?
+the use of ergonomics and human factors concepts and techniques and professional behaviour?

 – Have you demonstrated sufficient experience?